kwaldenphd/iliads-al-iwan/notes.md

 - Resources
 - Constraints

-## Space for individual notes
+## Individual Notes

 Elie Kahale:

-Socio-tehnical/Infrastructure:
+- Socio-tehnical/Infrastructure:

-Several challenges exist but this is what makes the project worth it.
+- Several challenges exist but this is what makes the project worth it.

-Institutional:
+- Institutional:
-Based on previous experience and current situation we have/will have at the beginning limited support from the institution in terms of funding, human resources (time,...), technical resources,.....
+  * Based on previous experience and current situation we have/will have at the beginning limited support from the institution in terms of funding, human resources (time,...), technical resources,.....
-However there is also an opportunity to move this project to the top (priority) by providing funding  and/or creating momentum by reaching out to the community that is in need for such work
+  * However there is also an opportunity to move this project to the top (priority) by providing funding  and/or creating momentum by reaching out to the community that is in need for such work

-Individual:
+- Individual:
-We have very talented resources in the community, AUB, the library that will do wonders if well supported to achieve this project.
+  * We have very talented resources in the community, AUB, the library that will do wonders if well supported to achieve this project.
-Of course training and other logistics will be needed.
+  * Of course training and other logistics will be needed.

-   * Vera al Ashkar
+Vera al Ashkar

-   * Institutional
+- Institutional
   * Finding the right platform that might be easily used by everyone
   * Having the ability to add tools or plugins that will help us collect data and use it later, and organize our archived data to avoid data redundancy

-   * Individual
+- Individual
   * Some very useful tools might not be free, so we might have limited access
   * Internet and electricity cut

-   * Donna Rajeh
+Donna Rajeh

-   * Institutional
+- Institutional
   * Finding an open source platform that could accommodate the project needs/ platform funding
   * Training on the new platform
   * Funding for  new updates/ training

-   * Individual
+- Individual
   * Internet access
   * Electricity cuts
   * Technical know-how of the tools/new platform to be used

-   * Nabila Shehabeddine
+- Nabila Shehabeddine
   * Resources
     * Open access resources/
   * Constraint:
     * multi-language (arabic , english …)
     * Technical skills
    * Continuous funding
    * Regular update of tools
    * Copyright of materials useful to the project

-   * Samar Mikati
+Samar Mikati:

-   * Socio-technical/ infrastructure
+- Socio-technical/ infrastructure
-   * Constraints
+- Constraints
   * Staff working with this project might need training for using the new platform
   * Technical support might not be available due to economic crises
   * Delay of work might be encountered due to the health and economic crises that the country is passing
   * INternet access might be an issue in coming months
   * Some material might not be suitable for publishing online
   * Support for capturing non-Latin/ non-English content on the OS level
-   * Institutional
+- Institutional
   * Resources
     * Some resources might not be yet digitized or might be still copyrighted
   * Constraints
     * Financial and human resources are limited and will be in many years to come
-   *
-   * Individual
+- Individual
-   * Resources
   * Backlog of work might hinder required commitment and productivity

-   * Till Grallert
+Till Grallert
-   * Constraints:
+- Constraints:
   * Unicode wars: we are still bound to the metaphor of typesetting.
 We cannot capture the ambiguity of Arabic script in digital form.
   * Language barrier: interfaces and all the coding are commonly perceived of in English and follow metaphors from the Global North
   * Limited access to funding
   * Including limited access to paywalled content of digitised cultural heritage from the Global South for those in the Global South, outside wealth institutions in the Global North
   * Collection and curation biases of existing collections translate into digital collections
   * Internet connections, electricity
   * Individual constraints
   * I am contingent faculty and currently an independent scholar with two small kids and limited access to childcare (due to pandemic)
   * There is a substantial number of projects that I will have to prioritise over al-Iwan
-   * Resources:
+- Resources:
   * As contingent faculty I bring only individual resources to the table
   * Extensive domain knowledge of the late Ottomam Eastern Mediterranean, urban history, history of social unrest, periodical studies, digital humanities
   * Well connected in digital humanities circles and especially those with a focus on the MENA region, decolonial digital humanities etc.
   * Knowledge of / experiences with infrastructures, workflows, standards, communities of practice
   * Digital editing, TEI in Arabic contexts, metadata generation from digital editions
   * XML etc., extensive knowledge of R, a bit of Python

-   * Pierre France

-   * Najla Jarkas
+Najla Jarkas:

-Institutional
+- Institutional
-Resources:
+  * Resources:
     * Rich collections of orientalist materials in the archives
     * Diaries and undigitized materials in the archives that would be so exciting to share with the world
     * Digital experts working at AUB library that can contribute to the project development

-Constraints:
+  * Constraints:
     * People have heavy workloads and have to answer to their bosses
     * Team members have different work schedules and working patterns [for example, I work during weekends and holidays]
     * Financial constraints at AUB, so we will need external funding

-Individual:
+- Individual:
-Resources:
+  * Resources:
     * My knowledge and interest in DH methods and tools
     * Large corpus of Orientalist fan fiction available for free on Gutenberg
     * My network of DH experts and students
-Constraints:
+  * Constraints:
     * I will be travelling next year and may not be able to be in Lebanon to have face-to-face meetings and connect with the group
-   *

 ## Infrastructure: Initial Observations + Next Steps

 - ***Connectivity***: access and use; ability to withstand limited or intermittent internet